po5i/python-training/magic/README.md

 - `__class__`: To get the class of an instance
 - `__repr__`: To get the official string representation of an object, useful for development.
 Called by the `repr()` method.
 - `__str__`: To get the printable string representation of an object.
 Called by the `str()` method.
+- `__get__`: To get the attribute of the owner class.
+This method returns the computed attribute value or `AttributeError`.
+- `__set__`: To set an attribute of an instance of the owner class.
+It can raise `AttributeError`.
+For this example a car can set a `Transmission` object only with the values of "manual" or "automatic".

 ## Run the exercise